google/jni-bind/README.md

 **JNI is notoriously difficult to use, and numerous libraries exist to try to reduce this complexity**.
 These libraries usually require code generation (or extensive macro use) which leads to brittle implementation, indexes poorly, and still requires domain expertise in JNI (making code difficult to maintain).

-**`JNI Bind` is header only (no auto-generation), and it generates robust, easily maintained, and expressive code.** It obeys the regular RAII idioms of C++17 and can help separate JNI symbols in compilation.
+**`JNI Bind` is header only (no auto-generation), and it generates robust, easily maintained, and expressive code.** It obeys the regular RAII idioms of C++ and can help separate JNI symbols in compilation.
 Classes are provided in `static constexpr` definitions which can be shared across different implementations enabling code re-use.

 This is a sample Java class and it's corresponding`JNI Bind` class definition: